This cold zucchini soup is so refreshing for summer. Mixed with a little bit of cream and lots of herbs, it’s flavorful and easy.

 - 3 garlic cloves, peeled and rough chopped

-- 1.5 lbs fresh zucchini, washed and cubed into 1/2 inch pieces
+- 1.5 pounds fresh zucchini, washed and cubed into 1/2 inch pieces

-- 1 bouquet garni I used a handful of fresh parsley, a bay leaf, and a few sprigs of lemon thyme all tied together with twine
+- 1 bouquet garni - a handful of herbs that you enjoy *I used fresh parsley, a bay leaf, and a few sprigs of lemon thyme all tied together with twine

 In a very large, heavy bottomed pot or dutch oven, melt the butter over medium heat and add the shallots.
 Sautéing for 1-2 minutes, while stirring.
 Add the garlic and sauté another minute or two until fragrant and soft.

 Add the zucchini to the pot and continue cooking on medium heat till softened, about 4-5 minutes.
 Then add the stock, bouquet garni, dried thyme.
 Bring the soup to a low simmer (not boiling) for 15 minutes.
 No need to cover the pot.